shaimaa-hshalaby/Angular_Guide/05-Directives/README.md

 What about changing the highlighter directive to accept the color as a property instead of setting a fixed value, here's the steps:

+#### Using @Input() Decorator

-- add a property to your directive class, you can give it a default value, then pass it to the setStyle() method as a value of the backgroundColor style property, Here's the directive after changing
+- To add a property to your directive class that you can give it a default value, then pass it to the setStyle() method instead of passing a fixed value, you can use @Input() decorator to do that, Here's the directive after changing
     ```
       @Directive({
         selector: '[highlighterWithProperties]'
       })
       export class HighlighterWithPropertiesDirective implements OnInit{

-        backgroundColor = 'purple'
+        @Input() backgroundColor = 'purple'

         constructor(private elementRef:ElementRef,private renderer:Renderer2 ) { }